heloineto/create-blip-extension/README.md

 Then follow the prompts!

 You can also directly specify the project name and the template you want to use via additional command line options.
-For example, to scaffold extension using Typescript, run:
+For example, to scaffold an extension using Typescript, run:

 ```shell
 npm create blip-extension@latest blip-extension --template typescript
 ```

-Currently supported template presets include:
+Currently, supported template presets include:

 - `javascript`
 - `typescript`